NixOS/rfcs/rfcs/0046-platform-support-tiers.md

-Fixes necessary for this platforms must be either limited to compilation toolchains, or general cleanups of non-standard assumptions (e.g. «everything that is no x86 is a kind of ARM» or «malloc(0) behaviour is a reliable indicator of other malloc features»).
+Fixes necessary for this platforms must be either limited to compilation toolchains, or general cleanups of non-standard assumptions (e.g. «everything that is not x86 is a kind of ARM» or «malloc(0) behaviour is a reliable indicator of other malloc features»).
 These fixes must be generic: there should be a reasonable expectation that other exotic platforms would equally benefit from the exact same fix.